Resident Interview: Zahra of Young Women’s Music Project

 This included an amazing session on Black Feminism as Intersectionality, lead by Janine Francois, learning how to sign Aretha Franklin’s R.E.S.P.E.C.T in BSL, and some fun D-I-Y pocket making to redress the limits of clothing sold to women.
 It was great to be able to use the space to hold such a jam packed programme and host a hundred attendees.

 During the first COVID lockdown, Makespace offered us reduced rent alongside support in applying for grants, to help us fund our rent for the future.
-Usha, one of the Makespace Coordinators, has been a constant ear for the project – she has been side by side with us during this difficult time: even standing with us at Black Lives Matters protests.
-Claire, another Coordinator, even performed for one of our online Bedroom Concerts to raise money for YWMP, which meant a lot and was a great evening.
+Claire, a Makespace Oxford Coordinator, even performed for one of our online Bedroom Concerts to raise money for YWMP, which meant a lot and was a great evening.